-How to Brighten Up a Depressed Cake
+How to Fix a Cake That is Already Sunken

-- Is the cake still hot or warm?
+Is the cake still hot or warm?

-You can do a toothpick test and assess if the middle is still under baked.
-If that is the problem, then you can put the cake back in the oven and try to get the center to finish baking, and hopefully rising.
+If a toothpick test reveals that the middle is not done, then you can put the cake back in the oven and try to get the center to finish baking, and hopefully rising.

-- Has the cake cooled?
+Has the cake already cooled?

-If it’s slightly depressed in the center of your cake you can simply fill that area with extra frosting to make the cake appear even.
-If you’re using fondant, you can fill the cavity with buttercream before applying the fondant so that it is even as well.
+If it’s only slightly falling in the center of your cake, then you can simply fill that area with extra frosting to make the cake appear even.
+Easy, right?

 Wrapping It Up